ItsDrike/itsdrike.com/content/_index.md

 looking user interfaces.

 I also enjoy DevOps and automation of everything with various CI workflows or scripts.
 Another thing that I've been very passionate about is learning about Linux systems.
-I've made the switch to exclusively using GNU/Linux as my operating system in May 2019, and during that time I've tried out a lot of different software and distributions, (Kali, Debian, Ubuntu, Fedora, Gentoo, LFS, Manjaro, Garuda, Artix, and probably a bunch of others that I don't even remember anymore), but after a while, I've decided to settle on running Arch Linux with Hyprland.
+I've made the switch to exclusively using Linux as my operating system in May 2019, and since then I've tried out a lot of different software and distributions, (Kali, Debian, Ubuntu, Fedora, Gentoo, LFS, Manjaro, Garuda, Artix, NixOS and probably a bunch of others that I don't even remember anymore), but after a while, I've decided to settle on running Arch Linux with Hyprland.

 As for my non-tech related interests, I really enjoy watching TV shows and movies, specifically, I like Fantasy and Sci-Fi genres.